Maxmani/arcadian-dream/README.md

 ### Planned features

 - More of the above
+- Laser danmaku
-- New structures and possibly dimensions
+- New structures
-- New biomes
+- New biomes and possibly dimensions
 - Lots of advancements
 - And more!

 ## Installation

-TBA
+Alpha version coming soon.

 ### Dependencies